When migrating mailboxes between Exchange versions using the Exchange Admin Center you may receive the error:

 From this screenshot, you will notice the Status column reports both users as successfully migrated.
 However, the Data Migrated and Migration Rate attributes in the right-hand pane are missing values.
 For an executed migration batch these attributes should contain metrics.

 Similarly, if you click Download the report for this user, you will receive the same error.
-For a completed migration this report would normally contain between several dozen and a couple hundred line items.
+For a completed migration this report would normally contain between several dozen and a couple of hundred line items.

 If you review this same move request using PowerShell you will be able to successfully pull this report.